 Car Rental: Compact cars start at 20 z? and go up depending on the amenities you get.

-- Monopol – This historic Katowice hotel has bathrooms with heated floors, a pool, and is near numerous restaurants.
+Monopol – This historic Katowice hotel in Roclawa has bathrooms with heated floors, a pool, and is near numerous restaurants.
 You’ll also have access to a fitness center, restaurant on-site, and parking spots.

 The climate of Poland is temperate with warm (sometimes very hot) summers, crisp and sunny autumns and cold winters.
 Snow covers the mountainous area in the south of Poland (mid-December to April).